MamboBryan/newsletter/newsletter/2023-06-30/index.md

 |:------|
 |[Project Tracking](https://github.com/janewaitara/ProjectTracking/tree/master/app)|

 Got any other resources that you want to have featured?
-That's alright, cause all you have to do is [click me]().
+That's alright, cause all you have to do is [click me](https://forms.gle/nM7PoQE2FHbXTzsx9).
 That's it.
-Congratulate yourself for being a winner
+Congratulate yourself for being a winner!

+Enjoyed reading this episode of our Kotlin Newsletter?
+That's alright, for we will be back soon with another one so stick around, will ya?
+Until next time, happy coding & *HAVE A NICE KOTLIN!*